 Understanding Inactive Learners

-A learner is considered inactive when they have five or more consecutive overdue assignments.
+A learner is considered inactive when they have five or more consecutive overdue activities.

-Inactive learners are typically people who have stopped participating in learning activities for an extended period.
+Inactive learners are typically individuals who have not been participating in learning for an extended period.

 Why Inactive Learners Matter

-Inactive learners can affect the practice mission score, since engagement is calculated across all active learners in the practice.
+Inactive learners can affect the practice mission score, since engagement reflects participation across all learners in the practice.

-If someone remains listed in the practice but is no longer participating in learning, their inactivity may lower the overall engagement score.
+If someone remains listed but is no longer participating, their inactivity may lower the overall score and make it harder to understand how the active team is performing.

 Where to View Inactive Learners

-Practice managers can review inactive learners from the Inactive Learners section on the My Practice page.
+Practice managers can review inactive learners in the Inactive Learners section on the My Practice page.

 What Managers Can Do

-Once inactive learners are identified, managers can decide the best next step.
+Once inactive learners are identified, managers can decide the most appropriate next step.

 Possible actions include:

-- Checking whether learning should still be enabled for that user
+• Confirming whether learning should remain enabled for that user

-- Removing the learner from the practice if they are no longer part of the organization
+• Updating the learner list if someone is no longer part of the practice

-Keeping the learner roster up to date helps ensure the practice mission score accurately reflects the participation of the active team.
+Keeping the learner list accurate helps ensure the practice mission score reflects the participation of the current, active team.